If you found this post from our national PR polling company in the neverending ocean, that is Google, boy are you in for a treat.

 Chapter Six: Accessing Survey Respondents

 Leave it to the experts on this one.

 Most PR and communications survey companies in the U.S. have access to email databases (or market research panels) or respondents they can access at any time to collect feedback.

 These panels often take years to build and are continually added to help grow the base.
 They consist of people who have already voluntarily signed up and rose their hands to participate in market research.

 More about online research panels.

-Panel participants register to participate in future studies and offer a ton of information about their demographics, buying patterns, and behaviors, so they stand the best chance to qualify for paid surveys.
+Panel participants sign up to participate in future studies and offer a ton of information about their demographics, buying patterns, and behaviors, so they stand the best chance to qualify for paid surveys.

 They are invited to participate through email as each new study arises.
 The panel companies keep a close eye on frequency and fatigue, so a variety of participants can complete each survey.